AshleyBushCoding/GitReposAndStars/README.md

 Repeated calls to trigger the IP block: http://127.0.0.1:5000/api/v1/resources/reposandgazers?id=Palantir&maxNumGazers=3&maxNumRepos=3

-Do this two or three times
+Do this two or three times.

-Will display error message
+Will display error message.

 NOTE tester will be prevented from testing at this point for ~ 1 hr!!!